Frequently Asked Questions

 A. A "flooded suction" refers to a situation in where water flows to the pump inlet from an elevated source by means of gravity.

 Q. "My water is sandy and somewhat abrasive.
-Can I still use the constant pressure system?"
+Can I still use these systems?"

-A. Pumping abrasive or sandy water can damage the pumps' internal components.
-We suggest installing a sand separator before the constant pressure system if you have these water conditions.
+A. Pumping abrasive or sandy water can damage any pump's internal components.
+We suggest installing a sand separator before the constant pressure or boosting system if you have these water conditions.
 We have many sand separators for you to choose from.
-Please note: if you are considering adding a sand separator before the constant water system you must make sure that your water system meets the minimum flow rate for the sand separator to function correctly.
+Please note: If you are considering adding a sand separator before the constant water system you must make sure that your water system meets the minimum flow rate for the sand separator to function correctly.

 Q. "Will I experience water hammer while using the constant pressure system?"